KroJIak/max-university-bot/README.md

 # Max University Bot

-Max University Bot is a microservices-based platform that enables universities to provide students with access to academic information through a chatbot in the MAX messenger, automatically retrieving data from university websites via web scraping.
-The system supports multiple universities with isolated data through multi-tenancy architecture, includes a web-based admin panel for flexible configuration, and offers a fallback API for manual data management when web scraping is unavailable.
+Max University Bot is a microservices platform for creating university chatbots in the MAX messenger that provide students with access to academic schedules, teacher information, contacts, and personal data.
+The system automatically retrieves data from university websites via web scraping and supports multiple universities with isolated data through multi-tenancy architecture.

 ## Содержание